moosecles/siem-simulation/README.md

 ## Learning Lessons & Challenges Faced

-- Technologies: Learne how to use all technologies as well as why they were used, besides Python, listed during this project which was challenging in itself
+- Technologies: Gained hands-on experience with the entire tech stack used in this project including Kafka, Fluent Bit, Docker, and Splunk.
+I learned not just how to use them, but why each one is so valued for it's intended task.

-- Race conditions: Kept having certain containers spin up before it was needed, leading to a bunch of errors due to race conditions.
-Used 'depends-on:' as well as various techniques to keep Avaibility up.
+- Race conditions: Faced errors when certain containers (like the consumer) started before the containers they depended on were ready.
+Solved this by using Docker Compose's 'depends-on:' property as well as other various techniques to ensure no errors occured.

-- Auto Enabling SSL on container spin up: Disabled Splunk's SSL cleanly by using a default.yml to set certain flags instead of direct commands/methods.
+- SSL Issues with Splunk: Splunk enabled SSL by default, which caused communication issues when consuming.
+I overwrite this cleanly by using a default.yml to set certain flags instead of having to use direct commands.

 ## What you can learn from using the project:

 - How a realistic log pipeline simulation using Fluent Bit, Kafka, and Splunk is created.

-- How to mess around with Splunk Dashboards and sample SOAR/SIEM data.
+- How to analyze/display sample mock SOAR/SIEM logs using Splunk's tools.

 ## Questions?